aidar4j/oe-test-task/README.md

 # oe-test-task

-Bidder bot is simple implemented bot, that can participate in auctions.
+Bidder bot is simple implemented bot, that can participate in auctions and possibly win.
+Yes bot wins in most of cases, but in loses anyway sometimes.

 ## The main algorithm of winning in bidding is: